AirHelp/rabbit-amazon-forwarder/README.md

 ## Configuration

-Definition of forwarder->consumer pairs should be placed inside mapping file.
+The list of RabbitMQ sources and corresponding AWS target resources are stored in mapping file.

 ### Mapping file

 Sample of RabbitMQ -> SNS mapping file.
 All fields are required.
+Samples are located in [examples](https://github.com/AirHelp/rabbit-amazon-forwarder/examples) directory.
 ```json
 [
   {